ericx1907/linux-config/linux-config-guide.md

-This files contains instruction how to set the work environment for Eric Xu in Linux(Ubuntu)
+This files contains instructions how to set the linux(ubuntu) work environment in work with dotfiles.

 # GIT and GITHUB configuration
   1. Install Git using apt